supposedly/nutshell/documents/STYLE-GUIDE.md

   a, [0: (1, 2)], 3, b, {1, 3}; 5
   ```
-- Prefer the symbolic compass-direction constants (`N`, `NE`, `E`, ..., `NW`) over their raw numbers (`0`, ...).
-Within output specifiers,
-  in fact, the numbers cannot be used at all.

 ### @COLORS, @ICONS

-- Avoid using ranges-with-step rather than specifying individual states unless there's a clear regularity or relationship in the states
+- Avoid using range-with-step literals rather than specifying individual states unless there's a clear regularity or relationship
-  indicated by the range.
+  in the states indicated by the range.
 (See [readme](../README) for "range with step")
 - No preference in `@ICONS` between specifying RLE-state colors using `.
 A B C ...` vs. `0 1 2 3 ...`, but don't mix the two.
 Use two
   spaces after single-character symbols of the former variant and one space otherwise.
   - **Sure**: